 We have worked with hundreds of clients and understand the intricacy of various psychological issues that people face especial in the context of cultural expectations and race.
-Whether it’s everyday stress around relationships, past hurts, school or work demands or more complex issues of relentless negative thoughts, performance anxiety, anger and other difficult emotions, you have reached the right place.
-My work revolves around you and my team is absolutely dedicated to your progress.
+Whether it’s everyday stress around relationships, past hurts, school, work demands or more complex issues of relentless negative thoughts, performance anxiety, difficult emotions or traumatic life circumstances, you have reached the right place.
+Our work revolves around you and our team is absolutely dedicated to your progress.
 Together we will collaborate, set goals, try solutions and gain skills to navigate life.

 "My emotions are emotional!
 But since working with Mrs. Fludd it hasn't been so bad".Thomas

 I'm so glad I found out about Amanda and decided to invest in myself.
 It's been a lot of work, but I see the changes.
 If you aren't ready to work, don't bother calling.
 You have to want this as much as she wants it for you.Tiffany

 How long is a typical psychotherapy session and how often will I meet with my therapist?

 Sessions typically start weekly and run from 45-50 minutes in length with initial intake sessions ranging up to an hour.
 As you make progress in therapy you may be able to transiton to biweekly or even monthy maintenance sessions.

 Are you currently offering virtual sessions?
 In response to COVID-19 we have made the practice easily accessible to video and even phone sessions.
 Most insurance companies have also made amazing concessions to fully cover services and in some cases that includes your copay.
 Online therapy may not be a good fit for everyone, for example individuals with serious mental illnesses or people with suicidal ideation are typically not good candidates for online therapy, however, your therapist will do their best to support you and help you decide if it is a good fit.

 How long can I expect to be in therapy?